Shauncat/BadgameHERO/ChargenLimits.md

 * the character’s highest possible DCV (assuming he uses all applicable Combat Skill Levels for DCV; the GM may or may not also want to include bonuses from commonly-used Combat or Martial Maneuvers)
 * the character’s SPD
 * the Active Points divided by 5 in powers that are not defenses, but have significant defensive utility, like Invisibility or Desolidification

-### Schitcks
-A character is allowed to violate the 12DC and Rule of X limitations for one power, and one power only.
-This power is their Schtick.
-It can go up to 15DC (75AP), and for the purposes of Rule of X, counts as if it were 15 AP lower.
-For example, Princess Melody's Blazing Power Chord (Blast 15d6) is 75 AP, but her offensive ability is balanced as if it were 60AP (a Blast 12d6).